 A very active 9-year-old, Jessie Anna Starnes enjoyed karate, softball, basketball, Girl Scouts, reading and video games.
 She was also very attentive to the needs around her and would provide smiles, hugs and even her possessions as needed.
 During Spring break of her third grade year, she collapsed at home and began to have a seizure as a result of a brain aneurysm.
-It only made sense for her family to choose organ donation so Jessie, and she gifted life to seven individuals and was also a cornea donor.
-Her family Jessie's Desk, a nonprofit organization that provides children with school supplies, as Jessie used to do.
+It only made sense for her family to choose organ donation for Jessie, and she gifted life to seven individuals and was also a cornea donor.
+Her family founded Jessie's Desk, a nonprofit organization that provides children with school supplies, as Jessie used to do.

 Active in karate, softball, basketball and Girl Scouts, Jessie Anna Starnes of Chattanooga, Tennessee, also loved to read and play video games.
 She was the kind of child who knew when someone needed a hug or smile and would give them freely.
 She gave away her things to others who needed them and would even befriend those on the playground who were sitting alone.

 During Spring Break of her third grade year, Jessie planned many activities with her family and picked out her favorite places to go.
 On March 18, 2008, shortly after coming home from one of her outings, Jessie collapsed in the living room and began to have a seizure.
 Jessie had suffered a brain aneurysm.